vsRevaL/c-sharp/proCS8withDotNetCore3/AdvancedCS/DelegatesEventsLambda.md

 ### Accessing Local Variables

-Anonymous methods can acces local vars, they're termed *outer variables*.
+Anonymous methods can access local vars, they're termed *outer variables*.
 A few important points about them:

 - An anonymous method cannot access ref or out parameters of the defining method.
 - An anonymous method cannot have a local variable with the same name as a local variable in the outer method.